-Hosted Contact Center: What It Is, How It Works & Why You May Want One
+Hosted Call Center: What It Is, How It Works & Why You Want One

-- A hosted contact center is housed and managed by a third-party provider, whereas an on-premises solution is housed on your business’s physical premises.
+- A hosted call center is housed and managed by a third-party provider, whereas an on-premises solution is housed on your business’s physical premises.

 - Hosted contact centers are cost-effective, scalable, easy to integrate, and have advanced features.